Dobbins, Other AFRC Units Participate in Large-Scale Military Exercise

-Capt.
-Stephen D. Shearer, a 700th Airlift Squadron navigator, flies over Rome, Ga.
-March 4, 2021.
+Maj.
+Andrew F. Smith, 700th Airlift Squadron pilot, flies over Rome, Ga., March 4, 2021.
 Multiple C-130s flew together as part of Baltic Wolf 2021, a large formation exercise incorporating other units within the Air Force Reserve Command.
 (U.S. Air Force photo by Senior Airman Kendra A. Ransum)

 |Date Taken: